Information for Faculty and Staff

 We recommend that you set up a time to meet with individually with the student.
 Avoid discussing your concerns in front of the student’s peers, as this can lead to feelings of humiliation and increased defensiveness in the student.

-In that meeting, be specific when stating your concerns, listen carefully, exude a caring style, and avoid any statements that may sound judgmental or dismissive.
-You may find that your contact alone is all the student needs to address the concerns you have; however, if you feel your contact with the student had limited effect and/or you sense the student needs more help, do not hesitate to contact Student Counseling.
-If you suspect a student may be suicidal, it is imperative to ask gently but directly whether the student is thinking of killing or harming him/herself.
-If the student reports plans for suicide or self-harm, immediate contact with Public Safety is warranted.
+In that meeting, be specific when stating your concerns.
+Stick to describing the behaviors or changes that concern you and avoid labeling the student or asking about mental health diagnoses or conditions.
+Listen carefully, exude a caring style, and avoid any statements that may sound judgmental or dismissive.
+You may find that your contact alone is all the student needs to address the concerns you have; however, if you feel your contact with the student had limited effect or you believe the student needs more help, consider a referral to SCS.
+If you suspect a student may be suicidal, it is imperative to ask gently but directly whether the student is thinking of killing or harming themselves.
+If the student reports plans for suicide or self-harm, immediate contact with University Police (x44000) is warranted.

 What if I feel uncomfortable referring a student for mental health care?

 If referring a student to Student Counseling is awkward for you, it may help to talk with SCS staff about the matter.
-Approaching the student from a collaborative/problem-solving perspective (e.g., I've noticed that you’re having some difficulty and I am wondering what you might think about seeing the Student Counselor), rather than bluntly telling the student to get help, will likely reduce your own discomfort, as well as the student’s.
+Approaching the student from a collaborative/problem-solving perspective (e.g., I've noticed that you’re having some difficulty and I am wondering what you might think about talking with a university counselor), will likely reduce your own discomfort, as well as the student’s.
+If you feel you are simply too uncomfortable to make a referral, enlist the help of a colleague or your Dean to meet with you and the student to address your concerns.

 What if a student is reluctant to seek help?

-Often students are afraid to get help.
+Often students are afraid to get help and are especially concerned about confidentiality.
 We recommend that you ask about such fears if you decide to make a referral.
 Simply acknowledging and normalizing the student’s fears may alleviate them.
 Students may feel that their need for assistance is an indication of personal failure.
-In this case, remind your student that facing one’s problems is a sign of strength, rather than weakness, and that even the most successful students and physicians have needed help at times.
+In this case, remind your student that facing one’s problems is a sign of strength, rather than weakness, and that even the most successful students and professionals have needed help at times.

 Students sometimes have concerns about the confidentiality of services.
-It is imperative to inform students that services offered through Student Counseling are absolutely confidential and that no one on or off-campus will be informed of their participation in the service.
+You should inform students that services offered through Student Counseling are confidential and that no one on or off-campus will be informed of their participation in the service.

 What if a student refuses help?